-The Greek War of Independence of 1821 is the stuff of legend, as the outnumbered, poorly armed Greeks fought against an entire empire with a regular army that had conquered a big part of Europe and Asia Minor.
+The Greek War of Independence of 1821 is the stuff of legend, as the outnumbered, poorly armed Greeks fought against an entire empire with a standing army which had conquered a big part of Europe and Asia Minor

-The heroes were many, but some of their leaders stood out in terms of determination and bravery, contributing greatly to the noble cause and eventual victory.
+The heroes were many, but some of their leaders stood out for conspicuous bravery, contributing greatly to the noble cause and Greece’s eventual victory.

 (April 3, 1770 – Feb.
-4, 1843) Kolokotronis is the emblematic leader of the Greek revolution (1821–1829) against the Ottoman Empire.
-The Kolokotronis family was at constant war with the Ottomans since the 16th century.
-From 1762 to 1806, 70 members of the wider Kolokotronis family were killed by the conquerors.
+4, 1843).
+Kolokotronis is the iconic leader of the Greek revolution (1821–1829) against the Ottoman Empire.
+The Kolokotronis family had been in a constant state of war with the Ottomans since the sixteenth century, engaging in various acts of resistance.
+From 1762 to 1806, fully seventy members of the wider Kolokotronis family were killed by the conquerors.

-Kolokotronis’ greatest success was the defeat of the Ottoman army under Mahmud Dramali Pasha at the Battle of Dervenakia in 1822.
+Kolokotronis’ greatest military success was the defeat of the Ottoman army under Mahmud Dramali Pasha at the Battle of Dervenakia in 1822.
 In 1825, he was appointed commander-in-chief of the Greek forces in the Peloponnese.
-Kolokotronis was born at Ramavouni in Messenia from a family of rebels and grew up in Arcadia in the central Peloponnese.
-The Kolokotronis clan was powerful and respected in Arcadia in the 18th century.
+Kolokotronis was born at Ramavouni in Messenia into a family of rebels and grew up in Arcadia in the central Peloponnese.
+The Kolokotronis clan was powerful and respected in Arcadia in the eighteenth century.

 General Yannis Makriyannis

 During the war, he reached the rank of general and led his men to notable victories.
-After the war, following Greek independence, he had a tumultuous public career, playing a prominent part in granting the first Constitution to the Kingdom of Greece and was later sentenced to death but pardoned.
+After Greek independence was gained, he had a tumultuous public career, playing a prominent part in granting the first Constitution to the Kingdom of Greece.
+He was later sentenced to death but was pardoned.

-Aside from being a source of historical and cultural information on the period, this work has also been called a “monument of Modern Greek literature,” as it is written in pure Demotic Greek.
+Aside from being an invaluable source of historical and cultural information on the period, Makriyannis’ memoirs have also been called a “monument of Modern Greek literature,” as they are written in pure Demotic Greek.
 Indeed, its literary quality led Nobel laureate Giorgos Seferis to call Makriyannis one of the greatest masters of Modern Greek prose.